prostomarkeloff/betterconf/README.md

 # WOW!
 ```

-By default `betterconf` gets all values from `os.environ` but sometimes we need much.
+By default **betterconf** gets all values from `os.environ` but sometimes we need much.
-You can create own `field value provider` in minutes:
+You can create own `field's value provider` in minutes:

 ```python
 from betterconf import field, Config